Concettas/concettas/content/_index.md

   text: "PLEASE NOTE:  DUE TO A FIRE SUSTAINED AT CONCETTA'S ON AUGUST 18TH, ***WE
     WILL BE CLOSED UNTIL FURTHER NOTICE***.
 OUR INTENTION IS TO COME BACK STRONGER THAN EVER WITH A NEW AND IMPROVED INTERIOR REMODELING WITH YOUR ( AND OURS) SAFETY AND CLEANLINESS OUR UTMOST PRIORITY.
-LOOK FOR MORE UPDATED ON OUR FACEBOOK PAGE AND WE HOPE TO RE-OPEN ASAP!
+LOOK FOR MORE UPDATES ON OUR FACEBOOK PAGE AND WE HOPE TO RE-OPEN ASAP!
 NO WORRIES, OUR MENU WILL BE BACK AS WELL, WITH SOME ADDITIONS!"
 events: